albertvisser/scripts/readme.rst

 **xmledit**

     starts up my tree-based xml editor.
-Takes one argument: the filename.
+Takes one (optional) argument: the filename.

 Requirements
 ------------

-- a Linux/Unix based OS
+- a Linux/Unix based OS (although the Python scripts should be cross-platform)
 - Python
-- fabric (where applicable)
+- Fabric (where applicable)
 - Mercurial (for the check and push scripts)